-Gut Series - ONE: What Is Leaky Gut?
+Gut Series: What Is Leaky Gut?

 Did you know that the tissue within your gut is largely replaced every 2-6 days? ¹

 Your GI tract is home to some 100 trillion different microbial organisms, and many of them are absolutely necessary for you to properly digest your food.
 Some studies have shown that the gut microbiota contains at least 100x the genetic material as our own total human genome!² (... that means, technically, the BUGS outnumber US)

 How about the idea that if we took out your GI tract (weird thought), its surface area would be similar to that of a tennis court?!³